comprobo25/comprobo25.github.io/assignments/robot_localization.md

 * [Video Explaining Particle Filter without Equations](https://www.youtube.com/watch?v=aUkBa1zMKv4)
 * [An Example of a Particle Filter that Might Give More Intuition](https://www.youtube.com/watch?v=sz7cJuMgKFg)
-* [Very Math / Theoretical Treatment of Particle Filter](https://www.youtube.com/watch?v=eAqAFSrTGGY) (not for the faint of heart, but we can help you through it)
+* [Very Mathy / Theoretical Treatment of Particle Filter](https://www.youtube.com/watch?v=eAqAFSrTGGY) (not for the faint of heart, but we can help you through it)